haolia/SQL_Beginner/README.md

 Contributions, issues, and feature requests are welcome!

-To contribute to Patronify, see the GitHub documentation on **[creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)**.
+To contribute, see the GitHub documentation on **[creating a pull request](https://help.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request)**.

 ### 👏 Support